Deterous/ResurrectSkeleton/README.md

 `-f` or `--force` will continue to rebuild the skeleton even if a matching file is not found.
 `-r` or `--recursive` will look within all subdirectories for matching files.

-**Note**: ECC is currently broken for resurrecting CD skeletons.
-For MODE1, convert to ISO and back.
-For MODE2 Form1, running resurrect twice seems to fix this for now.